uofuseismo/massociate/examples/magna/README.md

     ${vmodel}
     EOF

 After creating the travel time tables we will repackage them into a 3D point cloud for use by the associator.
+To do this run

+    ttables